BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 TODO
 ====

+* Looks like we've omitted Heart Breaker from the available loot?
+Perhaps I did that on purpose.
+Take a look to see if there are other missing guns, and perhaps add them in...
 * Configurable section for defining the rarity of loot in lockers?
 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?